Radiologic Sciences Main Menu

 Criminal Background Checks and/or Drug Testing

 Students who are accepted into our program will be required to complete a criminal background check and/or drug testing prior to entering clinical education.
 Any fees or costs associated with criminal background checks and/or drug testing are the responsibility of the student.
 Students who do not pass the criminal background check and/or drug screening may be unable to attend clinical courses and therefore may be unable to complete their program of study.
-Due to the time-sensitive nature of some tests students are asked to contact the Department of Radiologic Sciences for complete instructions.
+Due to the time-sensitive nature of some tests students are asked to contact the Radiologic Science tracks in the Department of Diagnostic and Therapeutic Science for complete instructions.
 Criminal background checks and/or drug test results that have expired must be repeated at the student's expense.

 All students must show proof of American Heart Association CPR certification prior to entering the clinical site.
 Expenses associated with CPR certification will be the responsibility of the student.